 When can I visit?

-Visiting times are flexible to suit the needs of our patients and the needs of their family and carers.
-You can spend as much or as little time as you, and importantly the patient wants.
+You can currently visit most of our wards anytime between 11.00am and 8.30pm.
+Within this, visiting times are flexible to suit the needs of our patients, their family, friends and carers.
+During these times, you can spend as much or as little time as you, and more importantly, the patient wants.

-We are currently working on our approach to hospital visiting across our wards.
-This means that visiting times currently vary slightly across hospitals and wards.
+However, we are currently working to improve hospital visiting times across NHSGGC.
+This means that visiting times may vary across hospitals and wards.
 It is best to check the specific ward's visiting times by clicking on the individual hospital page or by calling the number for the ward directly.

 We know that sometimes patients may want the support of someone close to them overnight.
 If this is the case, we can accommodate a member of family, partner or carer to stay overnight.
 Please speak to the nurse in charge.